liuhaiwei-2021/univid/README.md

 # A MERN(MongoDB, Express, React and NodeJS) project.

-1. read all the notes in MongoDB and show on the page.
+1. Read all the notes in MongoDB and show on the page.
-2. add a new note.
+2. Add a new note.

 # CodeTest